 Cycle: Countryside throughout the Sri Lanna National Park Region

 We stay in a private bed and breakfast in Bangkok, a hotel on Ko Samet, and a lodge in Chaing Mai.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
 Toilets are western style at the hotels, bed and breakfast, and lodges.

 San Francisco (SFO)

 A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader.
+This flight will leave very early in the morning on the first day of the program.
 Please contact our office for details.

 Additional in-country group flight is required and is not included in tuition.